What is a Velocity Chart?

 Velocity Chart – the comparison of promised and realised story points

 In Scrum, the speed of a team is measured by velocity.
 It is determined as the average of the realised Story Points over several sprints.
-TThe Velocity Chart is a bar chart that shows the sum of committed and realised story points per sprint.
+The velocity chart is a bar chart that shows the sum of committed and realised story points per sprint.
 It is a tool for determining velocity and sprint planning.

-In sprint planning, the development team is committed to implementing defined user stories during the next sprint.
+In sprint planning, the team agrees to implement defined user stories in the next sprint.
 The estimated effort of these user stories is often recorded in story points – some organisations work alternatively with hours, business values or number of tasks.
 The sum of the committed story points is entered into the velocity chart with each new sprint.
-This display is supplemented at the end of a sprint – usually in the course of the sprint review – by the actually realised story points.
+This representation is supplemented at the end of a sprint – usually in the course of the sprint review – by the story points actually realised.

 The Velocity Chart shows the following as a bar chart

 - the concrete story points per sprint promised by the team, and

 - the actually realised story points per sprint as bars.

 Basically, velocity is a tool to measure the speed of teams over a period of time.
 In addition, it is also a tool for planning upcoming sprints, whereby planning based on average values does not take into account “special” situations and circumstances.
 The velocity chart makes it easy to contrast planning and reality.
 However, it should NOT

 - be used for comparing teams or